1.2. Physical Structure of Database Cluster

 (1 row)

-In versions 9.0 or later, the built-in function pg_relation_filepath() is useful as this function returns the file path name of the relation with the specified OID or name.
+In versions 9.0 or later, the built-in function pg_relation_filepath() is particularly useful.
+It returns the relative file path of the relation associated with a specified OID or name.

 sampledb=# SELECT pg_relation_filepath('sampletbl');